Launch Your First Supplement in the US & EU: A Product Guide

 • What is the MOQ for this formula and format?

-• Does the MOQ include finished packaged units or bulk product?
+• Does it include finished units or bulk product?

 • Are there separate MOQs for bottles, lids, labels, cartons, or sachets?